skippy-io/skippy-io.github.io/docs/tutorials/skippifying-spring-boot.markdown

 Comparison:
 - ✅ Both the baseline and the skippified build prevent the regression
-- ⬇️️ Skippy reduces the number of executed tests from 4365 to 4 (99.9% reduction)
+- ⬇️️ Skippy reduces the number of executed tests from 4365 to 4 (99% reduction)
 - 🚀 Skippy reduces the test time from 2 minutes and 2 seconds to 6 seconds (95% reduction)

-### Experiment 2
+### Bug 2

 The next bug is introduced in `org.springframework.boot.flyway.FlywayDatabaseInitializerDetector`: